Conformal field theory on the plane: Fields and correlation functions

 \subsection{Ward identities}

-We now derive linear equations for correlation functions, which are called the \textbf{\boldmath Ward identities} associated to the Virasoro symmetry.
-These identities follow from the properties of the Virasoro field $T(z)$, which translate into the following properties of the correlation function $\left\langle T(z)\prod_{i=1}^N V_{\sigma_i}(z_i) \right\rangle$ as a function of $z$: \begin{itemize} \item it is holomorphic on ${\mathbb{C}}-\{z_1,\cdots z_N\}$, \item its behaviour at $z=z_i$ is controlled by the OPE \eqref{tv}, \item its behaviour at $z=\infty$ is controlled by the assumption \eqref{tyi}. \end{itemize} For any meromorphic function $\epsilon(z)$, with no poles outside $\{z_1,\cdots z_N\}$, we therefore have
+We now derive linear equations for correlation functions of primary and/or descendant fields $V_{\sigma_i}(z_i)$, called the Virasoro \textbf{\boldmath Ward identities} or conformal Ward identities.
+These identities follow from the properties of the energy-momentum tensor $T(z)$, which translate into the following properties of the correlation function $\left\langle T(z)\prod_{i=1}^N V_{\sigma_i}(z_i) \right\rangle$ as a function of $z$: \begin{itemize} \item it is holomorphic on ${\mathbb{C}}-\{z_1,\cdots z_N\}$, \item its behaviour at $z=z_i$ is controlled by the OPE \eqref{tv}, \item its behaviour at $z=\infty$ is controlled by Axiom \ref{ax:hti}. \end{itemize} For any meromorphic function $\epsilon(z)$, with no poles outside $\{z_1,\cdots z_N\}$, we therefore have

 where the contour of integration encloses all the points $z_1,\cdots z_N$.
 We will distinguish two types of symmetry equations: \begin{itemize} \item \textbf{\boldmath global Ward identities} , which are obtained if $\epsilon(z)$ is holomorphic, thus a polynomial of degree two, \item \textbf{\boldmath local Ward identities} , which are obtained if $\epsilon(z) \underset{z\to\infty}{=} O(\frac{1}{z})$, so that $\epsilon(z)$ must have poles. \end{itemize} All symmetry equations can be obtained as linear combinations of such local and global Ward identities.